 In choosing the best firm mattresses we looked at the totality of all of our tests, scores, data, and reviews to date.
 We analyzed this data alongside our established best mattress framework here.

-In addition to achieving a high-performance score, all mattresses on this list have a firm feel (between 7-8 out of 10 on the firmness scale).
+In addition to achieving a high-performance score, all mattresses on this list have a firm feel (8 out of 10 on the firmness scale, where 10 is the most firm).

 When selecting the best firm mattresses, we’re looking at a combination of overall scoring performance, firmness, and US availability.